scala/docs.scala-lang/_overviews/core/value-classes.md

 versionSpecific: true
 ---

-In Scala 3, a similar result can be achieved with [opaque types][opaques].
+In Scala 3, value classes are still supported for compatibility reasons but the recommended way to achieve the same result is to use [opaque types][opaques].

 ## Introduction